 - Meconopsis baileyi (Himalayan Blue Poppy)

 - Primula beesiana

 Himalayan Blue poppy.

 Though of course, the options that will work well for you will depend on where you live, the soil, climate conditions and whether the shade is damp or dry.
-A good place to start when looking for shade flowers for your area are native woodland plants for your region.
+A good place to start when looking for shade plants for your area are native woodland plants for your region.

 Snowdrops – one example of a shade plant that grows from bulbs.